jimfinnis/uesmanncpp/README.md

 https://jimfinnis.github.io/uesmanncpp/html/index.html

-I originally intended to write use Keras/Tensorflow, but would have been limited to using the low-level Tensorflow operations because of the somewhat peculiar nature of optimisation in UESMANN: we descend the gradient relative to the weights for one function,
+I originally intended to use Keras/Tensorflow, but would have been limited to using the low-level Tensorflow operations because of the somewhat peculiar nature of optimisation in UESMANN: we descend the gradient relative to the weights for one function,